thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 Dark current rule07
 -------------------
-With this model you can add dark current following the Rule07 paper by W.E.
-Tennant Journal of Electronic Materials volume 37, pages1406–1410 (2008)
+With this model you can add dark current to :py:class:`~pyxel.data_structure.Charge` following the model described in :cite:p:`Tennant2008MBEHT`.
 This model is only valid for MCT hybridised array (MCT + CMOS).
-The only model argument is detector, however it takes the detector temperature, cut-off wavelength, pixel size (assuming it is square), and time step.
-Please make sure the detector environment, geometry and characteristics are properly set in the yaml configuration file.
+The model does not have extra arguments, however it takes some values from :py:class:`~pyxel.detectors.Detector` object, to be precise: ``temperature``, ``cut-off wavelength``, ``pixel size`` (assuming it is square), and ``time step`` since last read-out.
+Please make sure the detector :py:class:`~pyxel.detectors.Environment`, :py:class:`~pyxel.detectors.Geometry` and :py:class:`~pyxel.detectors.Characteristics` are properly set in the ``YAML`` configuration file.

-Example of the configuration file for a circular object:
+Example of the configuration file:

 .. code-block:: yaml

     - name: dark_current
       func: pyxel.models.charge_generation.dark_current_rule07
       enabled: true

+.. note:: This model is specific for the MCT and CMOS detector.

 .. autofunction:: pyxel.models.charge_generation.dark_current_rule07